-Just a quick shout out that on Tues May 14 I’ll be leading a workshop at Enterprise Search Europe on the subject of Search Interface Design.
-It’ll be held at the Hilton London Olympia, and will consist of a mix of formal presentations, group work and discussion.
-Above all, it’s a chance to discuss with like-minded folks your own challenges in the world of search interface design and usability, and to share ideas, best practices and solutions.
+I’m pleased to say that on Monday 28 April I’ll be leading a workshop at Enterprise Search Europe on the subject of Search Interface Design.
+It’ll be held at the Park Plaza Victoria London, and will consist of a mix of formal presentations, group work and discussion.
+It’s a chance to discuss with like-minded folks your own challenges in the world of search interface design and usability, and to share ideas, best practices and solutions.
 I’ve appended a longer abstract below.
 If you have any queries, just drop me a line.

 Hope to see you there!

-A key driver for change in the enterprise search community is the expectation that search engines should do more than simply deliver ten blue links.
-A focus on relevance, speed and other quantitative metrics may have worked up to now, but if the user experience isn’t right, it’s wasted effort.
-For your users, the system *is* the interface.
+A key driver for change in the search community is the expectation that search engines should do more than simply deliver ten blue links.
+It is no longer enough to rely on traditional quantitative metrics such as relevance, speed and precision.
+Instead, what makes the difference between success and failure is the quality of the user experience.

-In this workshop we’ll look in look at how to:
+In this workshop we’ll look at how to: